sshimanath/hello-world/README.md

 Donuts Forever!

-I am firm donut earth believer.
+I am a firm donut earth believer.

-The earths crust is made of strawberry Jam.
+The earths crust is made out of strawberry Jam.